-78. ECOSOC resolution E/2012/32 requests the CDP to monitor recent socio-economic development progress of countries graduating from the LDC category.
-Currently, Samoa is the only LDC earmarked for graduation by the General Assembly.

-79. While Samoa remains highly vulnerable to economic shocks, it continues to make economic and social progress, as findings from the recent trends in the national income and the human assets index (HAI) suggest.
-Its gross national income per capita has increased since 2009, recovering from the negative impact of the global economic crisis and the Pacific Ocean tsunami of 2009.
-With graduation scheduled to take place on 1 January 2014, the CDP reiterates the importance for the country to prepare its smooth transition strategy, in collaboration with its development partners.
+- 77. In its resolution E/2012/32, the Council requests the Committee for Development Policy to monitor the development progress of countries graduating from the least developed country category.
+Currently, Samoa is the only least developed country earmarked for graduation by the General Assembly. - 78.
+While Samoa remains highly vulnerable to economic shocks, it continues to make economic and social progress, as findings from the recent trends in the national income and the human assets index suggest.
+Its gross national income per capita has increased since 2009, as it continues to recover from the negative impact of the global economic crisis and the Pacific Ocean tsunami of 2009.
+With graduation scheduled to take place on 1 January 2014, the Committee reiterates the importance of the country preparing its smooth transition strategy, in collaboration with its development partners.